ImEzyLol/discordID/README.md

 1. Import the required libraries: `requests` for API calls and `datetime` for timestamp conversion.

-2. Set your Discord bot token by replacing `'YOUR_TOKEN'` with your actual token.
+2. Set your Discord bot token by replacing `'YOUR_TOKEN'` with your bot's token.

 3. Define the `fetch_user` function to fetch user data from the Discord API.